micro-gl/micro-gl/notes/tess.md

             // if we got here, vertex (a) is in the closure and vertex (b) is outside/exterior.
             // the strategy:
-            // - try to round now the edge from interior to a wall boundary is they pass a certain threshold
+            // - try to round now the edge from_sampler interior to a wall boundary is they pass a certain threshold
             // - compute intersections against walls and pick the correct one
             // first test if we have b cases bool a_is_on_boundary= a_class!=point_class_with_trapeze::strictly_inside;